How to Create IAM User in AWS Step-by-Step

 Step 7: Review User Details and Click Create user

 Review user details to crosscheck if you have entered all the information correctly.
-If you think something is not correct or as per your need, you may decide to go back using Previous button and modify it.
+If you think something is not correct or as per your need, you may decide to go back using the Previous button and modify it.

 If everything is good, you can click Create user

 Note: Please note that as the message says, this is the last time you can download the .csv file so make sure to download it before closing the dialog.
-Although, you can create new credentials anytime just that they are not available to downtime after closing this dialog.
+Although, you can create new credentials anytime just that they are not available for downtime after closing this dialog.

-If you are an admin creating IAM user for your team member, your job is done here.
+If you are an admin creating an IAM user for your team member, your job is done here.
 Just share the .csv(Credentials) with your user and you are done.

-Open the credentials file(.csv file) you downloaded and gran details such as username, password and sign in link.
+Open the credentials file(.csv file) you downloaded and gran details such as username, password and sign-in link.

-If you have entered everything correctly, you will be prompted to change password screen(Remember while creating the user, we selected the option that user will need to change his/her password)
+If you have entered everything correctly, you will be prompted to change password screen(Remember while creating the user, we selected the option that the user will need to change his/her password)

 Enter your old and new password and click Confirm password change

-If all is fine, your password is changed and you are logged into your AWS account as IAM user.
+If all is fine, your password is changed and you are logged into your AWS account as an IAM user.